-My writings on parliamentary topics include:
+My other writings on parliamentary topics include:

 "Trudeau’s self-serving prorogation of Parliament should be Canada’s last" The Conversation August 21, 2020